cernst72/vja/README.md

 [![pipeline status](https://gitlab.com/ce72/vja/badges/main/pipeline.svg)](https://gitlab.com/ce72/vja/-/pipelines)
 [![coverage report](https://gitlab.com/ce72/vja/badges/main/coverage.svg)](https://gitlab.com/ce72/vja/commits/main)

-This is a simple CLI for Vikunja > [The todo app to organize your life.](https://vikunja.io/)
+A command line interface for Vikunja > [The todo app to organize your life](https://vikunja.io/).
+Manage your tasks and projects directly from the terminal with simple commands.

 It provides a command line interface for adding, viewing and editing todo tasks on a Vikunja Server.
 The goal is to support a command line based task workflow ~ similar to taskwarrior.

-#### Breaking changes in vja 4.0
+#### Important change in vja 4.10

-vja 4.0 supports (and requires) the most recent Vikunja API >= 0.24.0.
-Use vja up to version 3.3.1 for compatibility with Vikunja API 0.23.0.
+New name for configuration file (`config.rc`) and XDG conform path lookup, see [Configuration](#configuration)

 ## Usage